 It is also important to understand mortgage rates at this phase in the mortgage journey.
 Today, mortgage rates are constantly changing, and you will need to know what rates to expect when you buy a property.
 A mortgage calculator can help you determine costs and interest rates.

 Mortgage Pre-Approval Processing Explained

-Once credit is pulled, lenders usually run the application and credit report through an automated pre-approval system like Fannie Mae (Desktop Underwriter) or Freddie Mac (Loan Prospector).
+Once your credit is pulled, lenders usually run the application and credit report through an automated pre-approval system like Fannie Mae (Desktop Underwriter) or Freddie Mac (Loan Prospector).
 These systems provide a mortgage pre-approval within minutes.
 A solid pre-approval tells a buyer which items are required for full underwriting approval and closing.
 Plus, it allows a buyer to start the home shopping process.
 If your application can’t be pre-approved, we will review your mortgage application, income level, credit level or score, and other relevant factors to inform you of what you need to do to get mortgage approval.

 Just remember, for the best and most accurate pre-approval findings, it still starts with a complete and precise application.
 This part is on the buyer and the loan officer.
 The better this small team works together, the better the results and chances of your mortgage application getting approved.

 Phase 2: Shopping For Your Home With a Real Estate Agent

 When you are armed with a pre-approval, you can begin shopping for your new home.
 During the shopping process, you will:

 - Meet with your real estate agent